Best Eyelash Glue: Clear or Dark?

 Eyelash glue comes in two types, each designed for a different type of lash application.
 Read below to determine the best one for your client’s lashes:

 - Semi-Permanent Adhesives: This type of glue is usually reserved for individual lash application.
 It adheres a single lash to the real lash line, and should never have contact with the skin.
-This type of glue can last for about a week when applied correctly.
+This type of glue can last for about 3-4 Weeks when applied correctly.
+Our best seller is the Flexbond Xhot glue that dries flexible for a lightweight and strong bond.

 - Latex-Based Adhesives: Latex adhesives are designed for strip lashes, and can be the best option for your clients to use at home.
 They are meant to be placed right above the lash line, rather than directly on the lashes.
 This type of glue lasts just one day.
-While it can be used for single lashes, it’s most ideal for a strip of lashes.
+While it can be used for single lashes (not recomended), it’s most ideal for a strip of lashes.

 So, choosing the best eyelash glue type is pretty clear cut.
 Just make sure you read the instructions on the glue and you’ll be ready to roll when applying either lash extensions or strip lashes.